chandrasekhar7/LINUX_RH342-study/README.md

 # Chapter 2:  Being Proactive

-    yum -y install cockpit
+    yum -y install cockpit # The web interface for pcp yum -y install pcp; systemctl enable pmcd; systemctl start pmcd yum -y install pcp-doc # man pages
-    yum -y install pcp; systemctl enable pmcd; systemctl start pmcd (rpm -qil pcp | grep systemd gives hints to the service name) firewall-cmd --add-service=cockpit --permanent
+    (rpm -qil pcp | grep systemd gives hints to the service name) firewall-cmd --add-service=cockpit --permanent

-When copying log files to another system, ensure you also copy the .meta files.
+Use 'man pmval' or 'man pcp' to find the PCPIntro man page reference.

-pmlogger
+When copying log files to another system, ensure you also copy the .meta files from /var/log/pcp......

-pmatop
+It's a good idea to do 'rpm -qil <package> | grep systemd' to see if there are other processes that should be set to start on reboot.
+I'm looking at you, PCP!

-pmstat
+pminfo   # Shows kernel metrics available pminfo -dt disk.md.avg_qlen #

-pmval -a <log file> kernel.all.load -T 1minute
+Then use: 'pmval <metric name>' pmlogger pmatop pmstat -s 5 # 5 samples.  pmstat -h (there is no man page) pmval -a <log file> kernel.all.load -T 1minute

 ## Remote Logging